composer/composer/doc/articles/handling-private-packages-with-satis.md

 <!--
-    tagline: Host your own composer repository
+    tagline: Hosting and installing private Composer packages -->

--->
+# Handling private packages

-# Handling private packages with Satis or Toran Proxy
+# Private Packagist

-# Toran Proxy
+[Private Packagist](https://packagist.com) is a commercial package hosting product offering professional support as well as a web UI to manage everything and a better integration with Composer.
+It also provides mirroring for packages' zip files which makes installs faster and independent from third party systems - e.g. you can still deploy if GitHub is down as we have your zip files mirrored.

-[Toran Proxy] is a commercial alternative to Satis offering professional support as well as a web UI to manage everything and a better integration with Composer.
-It also provides proxying/mirroring for git repos and package zip files which makes installs faster and independent from third party systems.
+It is also provided as either a hosted solution or on-premise self-hosted solution, providing an easy set up experience to all.

-Toran's revenue is also used to pay for Composer and Packagist development and hosting so using it is a good way to support open source financially.
-You can find more information about how to set it up and use it on the [Toran Proxy] website.
+Private Packagist's revenue is also used to pay for Composer and Packagist.org development and hosting so using it is a good way to support the open source part of this project financially.
+You can find more information about how to set it up and use it on the [Packagist.com](https://packagist.com).

 # Satis